Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 #### Q31.
 What's the best practice for horizontally scaling a legacy ASP.NET web application that relies on Active Directory and is currently deployed to a single Windows EC2 instance?

 - [x] Use Sysprep to shut down the instance during a maintenance window.
-Create an AMI image and place both servers behind Application Load Balancer with sticky sessions.
+Create an AMI image and place both servers behind the Application Load Balancer with sticky sessions.
 - [ ] Launch a new EC2 with the latest version of Windows Server and install the application again.
 Use Application Load Balancer and sticky sessions to balance between both servers.
 - [ ] Create a clone of the server using an AMI image and user Application Load Balancer to balance the traffic between both instances using sticky sessions.
 - [ ] Horizontal scaling is not the best practice in this situation.
 Increase the size of the existing EC2 instance and vertically scale the application.